felixabele/mongoid_simple_audit/README.md

 # MongoidSimpleAudit

-This is modified version of the Gem simple_audit from Gabriel Tarnovan (https://github.com/gtarnovan/simple_audit) wich uses MongoDB with Mongoid to store audit logs instead of ActiveRecord.
+This is a modified version of the Gem simple_audit from Gabriel Tarnovan (https://github.com/gtarnovan/simple_audit) wich uses MongoDB with Mongoid to store audit logs instead of ActiveRecord.
+Furthermore it is capable of auditing both ActiveRecord and Mongoid models, which is especialy usefull for applications which use both backends.

 # What is this Gem about?

-It's a simple auditing solution for ActiveRecord and MongoID models.
+It's a simple auditing solution for ActiveRecord and Mongoid models.
 Provides an easy way of creating audit logs for complex model associations.
 Instead of storing audits for all data aggregated by the audited model, you can specify a serializable representation of the model. mongoid_simple_audit is intended as a straightforward, performant and simple auditing solution.

   * a helper method is provided to easily display the audit log
   * the Audit object provides a #delta method which computes the differences between two audits

+## Requirements

+The gem requires Mongoid version 3.x with Ruby on Rails 3.x or Mongoid 4.x with Rails 4.x

 ## Installation